Pengchengpcx/FTEdit/README.md

 python edit_real_sd35_singleimg.py --inv_cfg 1 --recov_cfg 2\
                          --skip_steps 0 --ly_ratio 1.0 --attn_ratio 0.15\
                          --src_path 'examples/1.jpg'\
-                         --src_prompt 'a cup of coffee with drawing of tulip putted on the wooden table.'\
+                         --src_prompt 'a cup of coffee with a drawing of a tulip put on the wooden table.'\
-                         --tar_prompt 'a cup of coffee with drawing of lion putted on the wooden table.'\
+                         --tar_prompt 'a cup of coffee with a drawing of a lion put on the wooden table.'\
                          --saved_path './'\
                          --model_path 'model_path'